quack979/AP-CS-A-Test-FRQs/README.md

 ## Future Goals
 Moving forward, I plan to:
-  give up on this language and go back to python unless i get to make minecraft mods
+  give up on this language and go back to python unless i get to make minecraft mods this is a difficult language but better then anything with a "c"